Marvelmta/fe24-js2-slutprojekt-marcel-cios/README.md

 ## Features

-- **Task Management**: Users can create and assign tasks, once assigned mark as done and finally removed.
+- **Task Management**: Users can create and assign tasks, once assigned the tasks can be marked as done and finally removed.
-- **Member Management**: Add members
+- **Member Management**: Add members and give them specific roles.
+Members can only be assigned to tasks that match their roles.
+- **Filtering**: Filter tasks by Members, Roles(Categories).
+Possibility of filtering by Alphabetical order and Date.